US economy grew at 2.3% rate in Q3, up from earlier estimate - KRDO

 AP Economics Writer

-WASHINGTON (AP) — The U.S. economy grew at a 2.3% rate in the third quarter, the Commerce Department said Wednesday.
-But prospects for a solid rebound going forward are being clouded by rising worries about the rapid spread of the new omicron virus.
-The third and final look at the performance of the gross domestic product, the nation’s total output of goods and services, was up slightly from last month’s estimate of 2.1% third quarter growth.
-The third quarter performance followed much more rapid growth of 6.3% in the first quarter and 6.7% in the second quarter.
-The emergence of the delta varian in the summer was blamed for much of the third quarter slowdown.
+WASHINGTON (AP) — The U.S. economy grew at a 2.3% rate in the third quarter according to a third and final estimate of the nation’s economic growth for that period.
+But prospects for a solid rebound going forward are being clouded by the rapid spread of the latest variant of the coronavirus.
+The Commerce Department said Wednesday that the nation’s total output of goods and services, was higher than last month’s estimate of 2.1% growth in the third quarter.
+The new-found strength came from primarily from stronger consumer spending than previously thought and a stronger performance by businesses in rebuilding their inventories..